ArturColen/Cotemig-framework-works/README.md

 Access the page [here](https://07-meme-generator.surge.sh/).

+### 08 - Portfolio
+Creation of a portfolio site with some of my skills and projects developed in order to introduce to React studies.
+In this project, components are used, the GitHub API is consumed, the project routes are created, among others.

 ## 💻 Technologies used
 * [JavaScript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript): programming language
 * [React](https://pt-br.react.dev/blog/2023/03/16/introducing-react-dev): create user interfaces on web pages